A stochastic analysis of greedy routing in a spatially dependent sensor network: Introduction

 Sensor nodes are often randomly scattered over the sensor field.
 To conserve power-consumption, a subset of sensor nodes may randomly fall into a low energy-consuming \emph{sleep} state, in which they cannot relay messages.
 The inherent randomness in sensor networks motivates the need for a suitable stochastic model to determine the ability of a routing scheme to successfully deliver data.
 In recent years, stochastic models and methods are being increasingly employed in analyzing communication networks.
 In particular, there is a special issue \cite{HABDF:2009} on stochastic geometry and related fields applied to communication networks, as well as a two-volume monograph by Baccelli and Blaszczyszyn \cite{BB1:2009,BB2:2009}.

 The majority of this work, however, is under the assumption that sensor nodes are deployed according to a homogeneous Poisson process.
 Although such a tractable model might not capture the underlying node density variation, it can serve as a first approximation for studying network characteristics.
-We wish to extend the standard model by examining inhomogeneous or nonhomogeneous node deployment such that the node density is spatially-dependent.
+We wish to extend the standard model by examining inhomogeneous node deployment such that the node density is spatially dependent.

 There are various reasons why inhomogeneous deployment models may be necessary.
 The deployment of sensor nodes depends on the environment and application of the sensor network.
 Consequently, sensor nodes may need to be deployed more densely in important sensing regions.
-The obstacles in the network surroundings may prevent nodes being positioned in certain regions.
+The obstacles in the network surroundings may prevent nodes from being positioned in certain regions.
 Inconsistent system parameters (such as battery lifetime) and interference can reduce the effective node density in certain regions.
 Furthermore, the nature of the actual node deployment influences the node density.
 For example, an aerial dispersal of nodes could result in the nodes obeying some type of diffusion process.
 Also, there may be network protocols that require positioning the nodes in certain regions, which lead to performance advantages.

 The design and deployment of sensor networks must address the problem of message collisions.
 The data messages in sensor networks converge towards the sink.
 Nodes closer to the sink need act as relay nodes more than nodes away from the sink.
 One possible solution to this problem is to deploy more nodes in these heavy traffic regions.
 Consequently, the node density would decay at some rate that is dependent on the distance to the sink.